walterwanderley/sqlc-gen-go-server/README.md

   - plugin: go-server
     out: "db"
     options:
-      package: "db"
-      emit_json_tags: true
       server_type: "grpc" # The server type: grpc or connect.
       module: "my-module" # The module name for the generated go.mod.
       tracing: false # If true, enable distributed tracing with open telemetry.
       litefs: false # If true, enable support for distributed SQLite powered by embedded LiteFS.
-      litestream: false # If true, enable support for continuous backup sqlite to S3 powered by embeded Litestream
+      litestream: false # If true, enable support for continuous backup sqlite to S3 powered by embeded Litestream.
-      migration_path: "" # If you want to execute database migrations on startup
+      migration_path: "" # If you want to execute database migrations on startup.
-      skip_go_mod: false # If true, skip the generation of the go.mod
+      skip_go_mod: false # If true, skip the generation of the go.mod.
+      append: false # If true, enable the append mode and do not generate the editable files.
 ```

 ## Building from source